Cossa98/HzRG-Candidates-from-the-MGCLS/README.md

 High-Redshift Radio Galaxies are fundamental in understanding the early universe, serving as markers for massive galaxy formation and large-scale structure.
 The MGCLS offers deep radio observations across multiple galaxy clusters in the suthern sky, presenting an excellent opportunity to identify HzRG candidates.

 ## Available Catalogues
-A comprehensive list of 2249 HzRG candidates identified using 1.28 GHz data.
-These candidates were selected based on non-detections in all-sky optical and infrared catalogues, combined with ultra-steep spectrum criteria (spectral index α < -1).
+A comprehensive list of 1817 HzRG candidates identified using 1.28 GHz data, over a non-contiguous sky area of ≈ 43.2 deg^2.
+These candidates were selected based on non-detections in all-sky optical and infrared catalogues from the Dark Energy Camera Legacy Survey (DECaLS) and the All-sky Wide Infrared Survey Explorer (AllWISE), combined with ultra-steep spectrum criteria (α < -1).

-Our seach includes the following HzRG candidate catalogues:
+This catalogue includes HzRG candidate in the following fields:
 * Abell 22
 * Abell 2744
 * Abell 2751